 - Seek medical attention if the diarrhea is bloody; the diarrhea is accompanied by a high fever, jaundice (yellow skin), or persistent vomiting; or if dehydration does not improve despite the use of ORS.

-Travelling with medications and medical supplies
+Travelling with medication and medical supplies